 The Importance of Quality Management

-Quality management is a principle that ensures quality in a company's products and services. ...
-Concept of Total Quality Management.
-Total quality...
+Quality management is a business principle that ensures excellence in a company's products, services and internal processes.
+Companies that implement quality management...

 Steps in Total Quality Management